 The Australian Government’s Tuition Protection Service (TPS) provides tuition protection assistance for domestic students accessing a VSL, FEE‑HELP or HECS‑HELP loan at a private education provider, higher education students studying with private education providers, and international students.

 If you are a VSL student whose provider has closed or ceased delivering a course, you may be eligible to access tuition protection assistance.
-Please visit the TPS website for more information.
+Please visit Tuition Protection Service for more information.

 If you were a VET FEE‑HELP student whose provider closed, the VET Student Loans Ombudsman (VSLO) is best placed to assist you.
-Please visit the VSLO website for more information or call the VSLO on: 1300 362 072 (select option 2)
+Please visit the Commonwealth Ombudsman for more information or call the VSLO on: 1300 362 072 (select option 2).

 Support provided for other (non-loans) VET students impacted by a provider closure

 Domestic students accessing state funding or subsidies: please contact your state or territory’s Department of Education.

-Domestic VET students who paid up-front or gap payments to a provider: information to help you understand your next steps can be found on the What to do when your training provider closes page on the Australian Skills Quality Authority (ASQA) website.
+Domestic VET students who paid up-front or gap payments to a provider: information to help you understand your next steps can be found on Australian Skills Quality Authority (ASQA) – Provider closures.

 All non-exempt VSL providers are required to participate in the VSL Tuition Protection arrangements.
 The VSL Tuition Protection arrangements impose obligations and requirements on providers; and provide support and protections for VSL students in the event their private education provider defaults.

-The new tuition protection arrangements are sector-funded and underpinned by a sustainable provider levy framework.
+The VSL Tuition Protection arrangements are sector-funded and underpinned by a sustainable provider levy framework.
 The levy framework - developed by the Australian Government Actuary - will cover the long-term costs of tuition protection by requiring all non-exempt VSL providers to contribute annual levies commensurate with their size and risk.